Red Sky: Nova Scotia’s Appellation Cider

 A small, inviting space packed with shelves of specialty grocery items, produce, a window of sweet and savoury pastries, and an espresso machine are what greet you upon arrival.
 Usually either Sonny Adamski or Emma Strubank, the co-owners, are milling about making drinks or baking.
 As you look through the ‘fridges’ you will find their to-go sandwiches, or salads, and small batch imaginative ice cream and sorbet flavors like miso brown butter or strawberry rhubarb.
 The laminated pastries, filled with jam or fruit or egg, are coveted.
 The coffee is a warm hug, with every detail thought out – from the filtered water they use to the small batch coffee roasters they carry.
 Visit if you want a delicious cup and maybe even some beans for home.

-This fish market and delivery business turned casual take-out and dine-in, located inside Alderney Landing, has become a staple of the Dartmouth waterfront for fish burgers and fish & chips with a fine, light batter that folks seem to love … and of course always fresh fish.
-They also have fresh shucked oysters that pair nicely with a beer from Brightwood Brewing when enjoyed on their shared patio space overlooking the harbour, the Halifax waterfront and the ferry crossing nearby.
+This fish market and delivery business turned casual take-out and dine-in, located inside Alderney Landing, has become a staple of the Dartmouth waterfront for fish burgers and fish & chips with a fine, light batter that folks seem to love… and of course always fresh fish.
+They also have fresh shucked oysters that pair nicely with a local beer and enjoyed on their waterfront patio space overlooking the harbour, the Halifax waterfront and the ferry crossing nearby.

-A winning combo happens when a snack bar with perfect drinking snacks moves into a space with one of Dartmouth’s favourite breweries – North Brewing.
-Salty, spicy, big-flavour snacks come to you alongside a beer flight or pints in their expansive dual dining room and taproom.
+A winning combo happened when a snack bar with perfect drinking snacks moved into a space with one of Dartmouth’s favourite breweries – North Brewing.
+Since moving to their current location in downtown Dartmouth, their salty, spicy, big-flavour snacks still come to you alongside a beer flight or pints in their new space.
 Expect items like Chinese style steamed dumplings in chili oil and black vinegar, mountains of fries dressed like a Vietnamese Bahn Mi sandwich, or a double patty smash burger with gooey orange double cheese slices.

 This is the spot to go in HRM if you want an exceptionally prepared cocktail, on par with something you’d get in New York or London.
 You can be at ease with your favourite cocktail or let the servers and bartenders guide you into a new experience of flavour and texture, accompanied by a few salty snacks or a small sweet thing while you’re at it.
 The atmosphere is dim, the space is long and narrow, a dark stained wood bar speckled with crystal spirit bottles runs along the left side wall and tables with velvety booths fill the rest of the room.